misaim/rsm/README.md

 # rsm

-A CLI tool to copy an AWS ssm connection string to the clipboard for a given list of instances via the AWS SDK for Rust.
+Rust Session Manager is a CLI tool to copy an AWS ssm connection string to the clipboard for a given list of instances via the AWS SDK for Rust.

 Hacked together while understanding the Rust AWS SDK: improvement pr's and code reviews welcomed!